 Whether you’re blogging for fun or profit, these seven pitfalls are to be avoided.
 Even if your audience is family and friends, you’ll no doubt want to create the best possible experience for them.

-If you’re a blogger for business you really can’t afford to make any of these seven mistakes.
+If you’re a blogger for a business you really can’t afford to make any of these seven mistakes.